DataDog/documentation/content/en/integrations/faq/how-to-import-datadog-resources-into-terraform.md

 ## Overview

 Terraform supports an out-of-the-box way to import existing resources into your terraform state via the [`terraform import`][1] command.
-This can be done via the `terraform import <resource_type>.<resource_name> <existing_id>`
+This can be done via the `terraform import <resource_type>.<resource_name> <existing_id>`.

 This approach is `state only` and requires already having the HCL resource fully defined in your terraform configuration files.
-To import the configuration fully, you can use a tool like Terraformer
+To import the configuration fully, you can use a tool like Terraformer.

 ## Terraformer